qi-interactive/matacms-environment/README.md

 Changelog
 ---------

+## 1.0.6.1-alpha, October 8, 2015

+- Changed ActiveQuery::EVENT_BEFORE_PREPARE_STATEMENT to run only for models with HistoryBehavior

 ## 1.0.6-alpha, August 21, 2015

 - Added "Submit for review" button if user doesn't have any roles (rbac) assigned